Swiss player expelled for "insulting" tweet

 “I made a huge mistake after the disappointing result.
 I wish to apologize to the people in South Korea and their team, but also to the Swiss delegation and Swiss football in general.
 I obviously accept the consequences for my actions.”

-The Swiss, third in Group B, play Mexico in their next game on August 1 which is also Switzerland’s national day.
+The Swiss, third in Group B, play Mexico in their next on August1 which is also Switzerland’s national day.

-Gilli said he had also - unsuccessfully - tried to contact the Korean team.

-“We would like to apologize, especially to the South Korea National Olympic Committee and the South Korea Football Association for the behavior of the player,” he said.

-“We hope that he will draw the necessary lessons for his still young football career,” he said of Morganella.

-The London Games are the first Olympics where social media are so widespread.
-The IOC has urged athletes to tweet but to always respect the Games ethics code which all teams and athletes have signed.
+The London Games are the first Olympics where social media are so widespread and the International Olympic Committee has urged athletes to tweet but always respecting the Games ethics code which all teams and athletes have signed.